New The Ultimate Guide to AI Max: 1 year of AI Max for Google Search

 4. Campaign Divergence & Advertiser Behavior

-The stark divergence between channels highlights a strategic shift in advertiser behavior:
+The divergence across these three channels highlights a fundamental shift in advertiser behavior:

 How are CPCs trending in your specific industry?